vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/drop-tag-syntax.md

 You must have the DROP privilege for the tag.

-> Be careful with this statement.

-**Note:** When dropping a tag, **Nebula Graph** will only check whether the tag is associated with any indexes.
+> **NOTE**: Be careful with this statement.
+When dropping a tag, **Nebula Graph** will only check whether the tag is associated with any indexes.
 If so the deletion is rejected.

 Please refer to [Index Documentation](index.md) on details about index.